fraserreed/fraserreed.github.io/_drafts/2016-04-06-database-testing-with-phpunit.markdown

 layout: post
 title:  "Database Testing with PHPUnit"
 summary:
-date:   2015-11-13 13:28:00
+date:   2016-04-06 13:28:00
 categories: phpunit
 comments: true
 ---

 In this post, you will learn how to set up PHPUnit to test the database layer of your application.
-Unit tests are usually focused on testing object models, but they can also be used to test interactions with the database to prevent against regressions in data persistence.
+Unit tests are usually focused on testing object models, but they can also be used to test interactions with the database to prevent regressions in data persistence.
 If you have a complex application that involves a database, it is very important to validate that it is working properly so you can be more confident in your deploys.